Kim You-jung: 2016–2021: Leading roles

 In August 2016, Kim starred in her first adult leading role in the youth historical drama Love in the Moonlight as Hong Ra-on - a girl who was raised as a boy and eventually became a eunuch of Crown Prince of Joseon, played by Park Bo-gum.
 A domestic hit, Moonlight achieved peak audience rating of 23.3% and its popularity was referred to as "Moonlight Syndrome".
-Kim won "Excellence Award, Actress in a Mid-length Drama" for portraying Moonlights cross-dressing heroine at the 30th KBS Drama Awards.
+Kim won an Excellence Award for portraying Moonlights cross-dressing heroine at the 30th KBS Drama Awards.
+It also earned her a Baeksang Arts Award for Most Popular Actress – Television.